-The sole source of revenue of the Company is the Royalty payable to the Partnership and the interest on the PPL Loan payable to the Trust, by PPL.
+The sole source of revenue of the Company is the Royalty payable to the Partnership by PPL.
 PPL collects franchise fees, administrative fees, and other amounts from Franchisees and Owner/Operators and generates revenues from its corporate restaurants.
 In the conduct of the business, PPL pays expenses and incurs debt and obligations to third parties.
-These expenses, debts and obligations could impact the ability of PPL to pay the Royalty to the Partnership and interest on the PPL Loan to the Trust.
+These expenses, debts and obligations could impact the ability of PPL to pay the Royalty to the Partnership.

-The Partnership and the Trust are each entirely dependent upon the operations and assets of PPL to pay the Royalty to the Partnership and interest on the PPL Loan to the Trust, and each is subject to the risks encountered by PPL in the operation of its business, including the risks relating to the quick service restaurant industry referred to above and the results of operations and financial condition of PPL.
+The Partnership is entirely dependent upon the operations and assets of PPL to pay the Royalty to the Partnership, and each is subject to the risks encountered by PPL in the operation of its business, including the risks relating to the quick service restaurant industry referred to above and the results of operations and financial condition of PPL.